Why I Started Writing About This

 They treat compliance as a box to tick rather than a business-critical function.

 I started Aegis Transport Compliance because I got tired of watching good operators lose their licences — not because they were reckless or dishonest, but because nobody had ever sat them down and explained what transport auditing and compliance actually means, what it requires, and what happens when it goes wrong.
+This article is my attempt to do exactly that.

 What Transport Auditing and Compliance Actually Means